lucvervoort/LvChat/README.md

+LV commands:

+az group create --name lv_chatgroup --location "North Europe" az deployment group create --resource-group lv_chatgroup --template-file .\azuredeploy.bicep (name for chatAppName: lvchat)

+It is possible you need to deploy more than once!

 # Azure Cosmos DB Chat Sample Reference Application

 This is a sample application that combines Azure Cosmos DB, Azure App Service with ASP.NET Core Blazor Server, to provide a simple chat application.